Home Visit Volunteers

 Sefton libraries offer basic IT sessions for complete beginners.
 You would be working with one or two people who have never used a computer before, and would get them started on IT using the GO-On website.
 You need to be patient and have a working knowledge of IT.

 Sefton’s Lost Voices project

-Sefton Libraries are starting a new project, recording the memories of people who are in the early stages of dementia.
+Sefton Libraries have a project called Lost Voices - recording the memories of people who have a compelling story to share or who may be in the early stages of memory loss.
 The recording will be used by the person and the family as an ‘aide-memoir’, as the person’s memory begins to fade and as a keepsake once the person is lost to the family.
 A second set of recordings will be kept in Sefton’s archive; this could be used by school children/students studying social history.

 We are looking for volunteers for two roles, as part of the project.